-Inspired by the ancient conception of philosophy as a way of life, I aim to equip my students with the ability to discuss the questions and ideas that shape our lives.
-I believe that this ability is essential not only for living an enriched intellectual life, but also for engaging in thoughtful deliberation with others.
+Inspired by the ancient conception of philosophy as a way of life, I aim to equip my students with the ability to discuss the questions and ideas that shape our lives both within and beyond the classroom.
+This ability is essential not only for living an enriched intellectual life, but also for engaging in thoughtful deliberation with others.

-I have five years of experience teaching undergraduates in a variety of educational contexts, from a small liberal arts college to a large state university.
-I’m currently a part-time instructor at Emory University, where I teach courses in ancient Greek philosophy and modern political philosophy (focused on social contract theory).
-In the past I have taught at Georgia Tech, where I teach in their undergraduate philosophy program.
+I have five years of experience teaching undergraduates across several colleges.
+I’m currently a lecturer in philosophy at the University of Pennsylvania, where I teach courses in ancient Greek philosophy and modern political philosophy (focused on social contract theory).
+In the past I have taught at Georgia Tech, Emory, and George Mason University.
 In 2018-19, I was the Mellon Graduate Teaching Fellow in the philosophy department at Agnes Scott College, a liberal arts college for women in Decatur, GA.
 Before that, I served as a faculty member of the Emory-Tibet Science Initiative (ETSI), where I co-taught intensive courses in the philosophy of science to Tibetan Buddhist monks at monasteries in India.

 Below is a list of some of the courses I’ve developed and taught.
 Feel free to email me for my teaching statement or for sample course materials, including original syllabi.

 University of Pennsylvania, Lecturer